Anyone interested in improving the graduate student experience can apply!

 - Department-, Lab-, or Center-based student events & activities

-- Student-organized conferences or workshops
+- Student-organized workshops

 - Innovative Projects